whackone/docs/src/introduction.md

 # Introduction

-Jet™ is a multi-media engine running in the Node.js® engine.
+Jet™ is a multi-media platform targetting WebAssembly with an ECMAScript 4 like language.